asarin-shai/App-AudioCapture/README.md

 # Overview

-The AudioCapture application uses Qt's [QAudioSource](https://doc.qt.io/qt-6/qaudiosource.html) for cross-platform audio capturing.
+The AudioCapture application uses Qt's [QAudioSource](https://doc.qt.io/qt-6/qaudiosource.html) for cross-platform audio capturing and streaming over [LSL](https://labstreaminglayer.org).
-This program has been tested on Windows and MacOS.

-The Windows release requires vc_redist.x64.exe [from Microsoft](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 # Getting Started

 Download the latest version [from the releases page](https://github.com/labstreaminglayer/App-AudioCapture/releases).

-## Extra Dependencies (Ubuntu only)

-* `sudo apt-get install libqt6multimedia6`
-* TODO: Instructions to download and install liblsl
-* Other platforms ship with the Qt libraries.

-## Usage
+The Windows release requires vc_redist.x64.exe; if you don't already have it then you can install the download [from Microsoft](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).

 Using this app is very simple: